r-aghaei/ControlSmartTagsExample/README.md

 # Smart Tags (Task Panel or Custom Actions) for Control

-This example shows how you can create a task panel or smart tags window for your control at designer:
+This example shows how you can create smart tags window (task panel or custom actions) for your control at designer:

 ![smarttags](SmartTags.png)